 > What ILVO does for feed production

-Food companies can contact the ILVO and Flanders’ FOOD Food Pilot experimental food processing plant with questions concerning food processing, process and recipe development and analyses concerning food safety, authenticity, and quality.
+Food companies with questions concerning food processing, process and recipe development and analyses concerning food safety, authenticity, and quality can contact the Food Pilot of ILVO and Flanders FOOD, a pilot food processing plant.
 For on-farm food processors, there is a specific subsidy channel, the ‘KRATOS innovation support for on-farm food processors’ (in Dutch).

 > List of food analyses